brunaclacerda/skincare-coach-app/README.md

 ## Technologies uses

-React Native - For building mobile apps
+- React Native - For building mobile apps
-Expo - For developing, building, and deploying the app Expo Router - For handling navigation within the app Native Base - For building components
+- Expo - For developing, building, and deploying the app
+- Expo Router - For handling navigation within the app
+- Native Base - Components libray

 ## Contributing
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature/YourFeature).
+2. Create a new branch (git checkout -b feature/YourFeature).
-Commit your changes (git commit -m 'Add some feature').
+3. Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/YourFeature).
+4. Push to the branch (git push origin feature/YourFeature).
-Open a Pull Request.
+5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.